berkerol/typer/README.md

 # Typer

 A tower defense like typing game.
-Wrong characters are penalized.
 Characters are case sensitive.
+Wrong characters decrease the score.
 Written in ES6\.
 You can play it [here](https://berkerol.github.io/typer/typer.html).

 ## Contribution